-- 80/TCP: for accessing web gui, in clear text; - 443/TCP: for accessing web gui, SSL encrypted.
-Used also for provisioning of VoiSmart softphones; - 5222/TCP: used by instant messaging clients; - 7777/TCP: used by the Hotspot service; - 16384 to 32768, UDP: for RTP media streams; - any port defined in the SIP profiles, either TCP and UDP. - Not all ports must be opened to the public, but only the needed ones.
+- 80/TCP: for accessing web gui or provisioning the phones, in clear text; - 443/TCP: for accessing web gui or provisioning the phones, SSL encrypted.
+Used also for provisioning of VoiSmart softphones; - 5222/TCP: used by instant messaging clients; - 5269/TCP: used by instant messaging server to federate with other XMPP servers; - 7777/TCP: used by the Hotspot service; - 16384 to 32768, UDP: for RTP media streams; - any port defined in the SIP profiles, either TCP and UDP. - Not all ports must be opened to the public, but only the needed ones.
 If a service is not to be exposed, do not open the corresponding ports.